drone/docs/content/runner/vm/installation.md

 {{< / highlight >}}

-If the runner is unable to create an instance in Amazon, we have a setup command to help check the AWS configuration, see [Setup]({{< relref "configuration/setup" >}}).
+If the runner is unable to create an instance in Amazon, we have a setup command to help check the AWS configuration, see [Amazon Setup]({{< relref "providers/amazon/setup.md" >}}).

 # Advanced Configuration